thingsboard/thingsboard.github.io/docs/user-guide/install/kubernetes.md

 Cassandra Kubernetes config file **cassandra.yaml** contains next set of cloud resources:

 - *Headless Service*.
-Service exposes 9042 port for the Cassandra Pods and guarantee network identity for them.
+Service exposes 9042 port for the Cassandra Pods and guarantees network identity for them.
 - *StatefulSet*.
 Set is responsible for provisioning Cassandra Pods onto Cloud Nodes.
   - *podAntiAffinity*.
 This property guarantees that Cassandra Pods are deployed to different Nodes.